 Configure and Use Service Accounts

-By default, all applications in Kf are assigned a unique Kubernetes Service Account (KSA) named sa-<APP_NAME>
+By default, all applications in Kf are assigned a unique Kubernetes Service Account (KSA) named sa-<APP_NAME>.

 Kf uses this KSA as the “user” it runs application instances and tasks under.